yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

 In addition to the state, the type of block/allowlist should be documented by applying all appropriate type labels.
 In case of a rule created via automation, these will be applied automatically.

-  - `firewall-type:ip`: The rule filters based on IPs or CIDRs
+  - `rule-filter:ip`: The rule filters based on IPs or CIDRs
-  - `firewall-type:uri`: The rule filters based on the URI
+  - `rule-filter:uri`: The rule filters based on the URI
-  - `firewall-type:user-agent`: The rule filters based on the user-agent
+  - `rule-filter:user-agent`: The rule filters based on the user-agent
-  - `firewall-type:other-identifier`: The rule filters based on another identifier
+  - `rule-filter:other-identifier`: The rule filters based on another identifier
-  - `firewall-type:external`: There is an (additional) component, not managed in Cloudflare rules
+  - `rule-filter:external`: There is an (additional) component, not managed in Cloudflare rules
     - A good example would be an additional block on the registry HAProxy to block traffic on the registry.

 Because there are multiple ways to create a rule, please also apply one of the following labels to specify the rule origin.